jlapaijmans/Consensify/README.md

 ## Input data
 Consensify takes 3 files as input.
-Small example files are included with the Consensify distribution, in the “examples” directory:
+Small example files are included with the Consensify distribution, in the “test” directory:

-`examples/eg_missingness.counts` – a file containing the base counts at each position of the reference genome (formatted as shown in the table above)
+`test/eg_missingness.counts.gz` – a file containing the base counts at each position of the reference genome (formatted as shown in the table above)

-`examples/eg_missingness.pos` – a file containing a 3 column table: scaffold name, position, read depth
+`test/eg_missingness.pos.gz` – a file containing a 3 column table: scaffold name, position, read depth

-`examples/scaffold_lengths_missingness.txt` – file containing a 3 column table: scaffold name, start, end.
+`test/scaffold_lengths_missingness.txt` – file containing a 3 column table: scaffold name, start, end.
 Requires header "name	start	end"

-The .counts and .pos files can be generated from a standard bam file using the -doCounts function in angsd (Korneliussen et al. 2014), or using any method chosen by the user. angsd is especially convenient since it runs fast and allows a very wide range of useful filters to be applied: e.g. minimum map and base quality, exclusion of transitions, exclusion of specific scaffolds, and the option to exclude a specified number of terminal nucleotides from each read.
+The .counts and .pos files can be generated from a standard bam file using the -doCounts function in `angsd` (Korneliussen et al. 2014), or using any method chosen by the user. angsd is especially convenient since it runs fast and allows a very wide range of useful filters to be applied: e.g. minimum map and base quality, exclusion of transitions, exclusion of specific scaffolds, and the option to exclude a specified number of terminal nucleotides from each read.
 An example angsd command to generate the input files would be:

 `angsd -doCounts 1 -minQ 30 -minMapQ 30 -dumpCounts 3 -rf scaffolds_over_1MB.txt -i in.bam -out out`

 This command would exclude bases with map and base quality < 30, and only collect base counts for large scaffolds > 1MB (-rf function, see angsd documentation).
 Your input bam is "in.bam" (-i option) and your output .pos and .counts files will have the prefix "out" (-out option). -doCounts reports the frequency of bases, and -dumpCounts  3 reports the sum occurrence of each base.

-The .lengths file has to be created by the user.
-See the example scaffold_lengths.txt in the example directory.
-It's a simple 2-column tab delimited text file containing scaffold names and their length in nucleotides, respectively.
-A suggested approach for generated this file is to use “samtools faidx reference.fasta”, and then extracting the first and second column from the resulting .fai file (e.g. awk ‘{print $1, $2}’ reference.fasta.fai).
-Note that the scaffold name should only include that preceding the first whitespace " " delimiter.
-The order of scaffolds should match that in the reference used for mapping.
-If you have excluded any scaffolds from your angsd analysis, they should also be excluded from the .lengths file.

 ## Running Consensify
 Consensify is a C++ script which should run on any **UNIX** system.
 Windows is untested and unsupported, but may be possible.
-We have tested it on **Scientific Linux v6** and **Ubuntu** LTS versions 2014-2022.

-To run Consensify, cd to the directory containing the executable and enter:
+To run Consensify, enter:

-`./consensify_c`
+`consensify_c`

 This should return an error message, as you've given no input.
 To see the inputs requuired, type

-`./consensify_c -h`
+`consensify_c -h`

 which will return

 ```
-welcome to consensify_c v2.2
+consensify_c v2.4.0
 Available options:

 -p filename(with path) of the positions file (required)